-Chris Marker, the mercurial international man of semiotic mystery, creator of the visionary film La Jetée, died at the age of 91.
+Chris Marker, the mercurial international man of semiotic mystery, creator of the visionary film La Jetée, died at the age of 91 in 2012.
 From Ronald Bergan in The Guardian:

 Marker’s creative use of sound, images and text in his poetic, political and philosophical documentaries made him one of the most inventive of film-makers.
 They looked forward to what is called “the new documentary”, but also looked back to the literary essay in the tradition of Michel de Montaigne.
 Marker’s interests lay in transitional societies – “life in the process of becoming history,” as he put it.
 How do various cultures perceive and sustain themselves and each other in the increasingly intermingled modern world?